Cuis-Smalltalk/Cuis-Smalltalk-Dev/README.md

 * A complete development environment written in itself
 * A pure, dynamic Object Oriented language

-What sets Cuis appart from the rest of the Squeak family is that it takes an active attitude towards system complexity:
+Cuis shares the [OpenSmalltalk Virtual Machine](http://www.opensmalltalk.org) with Squeak, Pharo and Newspeak.
+What sets Cuis apart from the rest of the Squeak family is the focus on Smalltalk-80 and an active attitude towards system complexity:

 Unbound complexity growth, together with develpment strategies focused only in the short term, are the worst long term enemies of all software systems.
 As systems grow older, they usually become more complex.
 New features are added as layers on top of whatever is below, sometimes without really understanding it, and almost always without modifying it.
 Complexity and size grow without control.
 Evolution slows down.
 Understanding the system becomes harder every day.
 Bugs are harder to fix.
 Codebases become huge for no clear reason.
 At some point, the system can't evolve anymore and becomes "legacy code".